 Historical stories are the type of books I always turn to.
-I saw that Sarah McCoy came out with another book called
+I saw that Sarah McCoy came out with another book called The Mapmaker’s Children.
+I loved her book, The Baker’s Daughter so I couldn’t wait to read it.

 The Mapmaker’s Children is about two strong women who dealt with not being able to bear children and dealing with relationships.
 Sarah Brown is an abolitionist and feminist who helped the underground railroad during the Civil War by drawing maps on wooden, porcelain dolls’ faces.
 Her story is intertwined with Eden’s story struggling with marriage problems due to having miscarriages.
 Eden’s story is taken place in the year of 2014.